The atoms of graph product von Neumann algebras: Preliminaries

 \section{Preliminaries}

 We assume familiarity with von Neumann algebras with faithful normal states; for background, see e.g. \cite{Sakai1971,JonesSunder1997}.
 In particular, we assume standard facts about the GNS construction or standard representation $L^2(M,\varphi)$ and the modular automorphism group $\sigma_t^\varphi$ (though readers who are only interested in the tracial case may safely assume all the states are tracial and disregard mentions of the modular group).
-For $x \in M$, we denote by $\widehat{x}$ the corresponding vector in the GNS space $L^2(M,\varphi)$.
+When it is helpful to draw a distinction between an element of $M$ and its corresponding vector in the GNS space $L^2(M, \varphi)$, we will write $x$ for the former and $\widehat{x}$ for the latter; when the clarification is unnecessary and the surrounding notation is dense we will omit the hat.

+We will denote by $\bN$ the set of positive integers, and by $\bN_0$ the set of non-negative integers.